pyca/cryptography/docs/x509/reference.rst

         an X.509 certificate, signals to the client that it should require a stapled OCSP response in the TLS handshake.
 Commonly known as OCSP Must-Staple in certificates.

+    .. attribute:: status_request_v2

+        This feature type is defined in :rfc:`6961` and, when embedded in an X.509 certificate, signals to the client that it should require a stapled OCSP response in the TLS handshake and that the client must also support multiple status requests.
+This value is not commonly used and if you want to enable OCSP Must-Staple you should use ``status_request``.

 .. class:: NameConstraints(permitted_subtrees, excluded_subtrees)